-Programs are limited to technical vulnerabilities in the company's web services or mobile/desktop applications that fall within its scope.
+Programs are limited to technical vulnerabilities in the company's web services, mobile/desktop applications, infrastructure and some smart devices that fall within its scope.
 To report problems not related to security, contact Yandex technical support.

 Yandex offers rewards only for detecting new vulnerabilities.
 An error report is considered a duplicate if the original report was sent earlier than the duplicate report or has a smaller report number.